curiousdev-io/blog.curiousdev.io/blog/2025-12-02-lambda-managed-instances.md

 tags: [aws, lambda, managed-instances]
 ---

 You've optimized your Lambda functions six ways from Sunday, but costs are still eating your budget.
-AWS AWS LMI might help.
+AWS LMI might help.

 <!--truncate-->